 I’ll never marry you!

-This piece is proof that the ballad began advancing toward much more narrative forms.
+This piece proves that the ballad began advancing toward much more narrative forms.
 However, further developments perfected the ballad form even more.

 The sailor says: